Implementing and testing the robot

 After mastering the basics, challenge your robot-building skills in the Level II certificate course, Build a robot.
 Earn the Robocorp Level II certificate!

 Our Software robot project workflow course introduces best practices such as version control and collaborative development workflow, keeping credentials in a safe place, setting up Control Room for development and production purposes, etc.!

 Our best practices section provides even more valuable knowledge on industry best practices that will make you more successful as a software robot developer!

 For the simpler robots, the robot itself might be good enough documentation.
 Since it is directly linked to the implementation, it will always be up-to-date (if the robot itself is up-to-date, that is).
 You will not end up with external documents getting old and outdated because nobody remembers that they even exist.
 Documentation and code in the same place can be a powerful combination (self-documenting code)!

 But what if your process is very complicated and involves multiple robots chained together, completing tens of tasks and hundreds of steps?
 Then you should consider documenting the implemented solution in a separate document and describe the flow in enough detail so that others understand the dynamics and dependencies between the various robots, their inputs, outputs, schedules, etc.

-You started this whole project to solve a specific business need: before delivering the robot and having it running in production, you should now confirm that it works, and it satisfies that need.
+You started this whole project to solve a specific business need: before delivering the robot and running it in production, you should confirm that it works and satisfies that need.

 Nobody knows the automated process better than the people that are involved with it every day.
 They are the best people to help you confirm that all works as it should.

-Involve them in a phase of User Acceptance Testing, and ask them to try the robot out in conditions that are as close as possible to the real-world: does it work reliably?
+Involve the people who know about the process under automation and ask them to try the robot out in conditions as close as possible to the real world: does it work reliably?
 Does it do everything that it is supposed to do?
 Does it handle any potential exceptions and special cases?